 - 4.4.1 The vapor and product adaptors shall not leak.
 The vapor and product adaptors shall be either rotating or non-rotating.
 Vapor and product adaptors certified per CP-201 shall be deemed to satisfy the requirement of this section. - 4.4.2 Phase I product and vapor recovery adaptors shall be manufactured in accordance with the cam and groove specifications shown in Figures 4A and 4B. - 4.4.3 Phase I vapor recovery adaptors shall have a poppet.
 The poppet shall not leak when closed.
-The absence of vapor leaks may be verified by the use of a methane calibrated gas detector measured as greater than 10,000 parts per million at a minimum distance of one centimeter from the source in accordance with US EPA Method 21, Title 40 CFR, Part 60, Appendix A-7 (36 FR 24877, December 23, 1971), commercial liquid leak detection solution (LDS), or by bagging when the vapor containment space of the aboveground

-- storage tank is subjected to a non-zero gauge pressure.
+The absence of vapor leaks may be verified by the use of commercial liquid leak detection solution (LDS), or by bagging when the vapor containment space of the aboveground storage tank is subjected to a non-zero gauge pressure.
 (Note: leak detection solution (LDS) will detect leaks only when positive gauge pressure exists.) - 4.4.4 The side or bottom fill Phase I adaptor shall have a poppet or close-coupled shut-off valve.
 The poppet or close coupled shut-off valve shall not leak when closed.
-The absence of vapor leaks may be verified by the use of a methane calibrated gas detector measured as less than 10,000 parts per million at a minimum distance of one centimeter from the source in accordance with EPA Reference Method 21, 40 CFR Ch.1, Part 60, commercial liquid leak detection solution, or by bagging when the vapor containment space of the aboveground storage tank is subjected to a non-zero gauge pressure.
+The absence of vapor leaks may be verified by the use of commercial liquid leak detection solution, or by bagging when the vapor containment space of the aboveground storage tank is subjected to a non-zero gauge pressure.
 (Note: leak detection solution will detect leaks only when positive gauge pressure exists.).